-There are big benefits in the data analytics and efficiency solutions that technology can bring to the hospitality industry, says Theckla Pope, president of Saturday Brand Communications in Charlotte, North Carolina.
+There are big benefits in the insights and efficiency solutions that technology can bring to the hospitality industry, says Theckla Pope, president of Saturday Brand Communications in Charlotte, North Carolina.
 “Hotels — and really all tourism businesses — can and should be using data to their advantage,” she says.
 There are a wide range of applications, she notes, that facilitate smarter, more efficient marketing.
 They help with lead generation, customer acquisition, targeted offers, and promotions, encouraging repeat visits and cross-selling.
 Data, she says, “can also be used to improve the customer experience and could even help hotels develop new properties built with their target audiences’ needs and preferences in mind.”

 To provide value, though, technology and data need to be selected and used effectively.
 That means: